laymard/2D-Collision-Engine/README.md

 Student project made at Newcastle University for Gaming Simulation Courses.

 # Features
-Represent a small pool with red marbles.
+Represent a small pool with white and red marbles.
 You can interact to move the white marble to the left to make it collide with other marbles.
 This programm detect in real-time all collisions, and apply an impulsion on each marble collided.

+# Technologies used
+* NCLGL Library ( easy implementation of the OpenGL library )
+* Visual Studio 2015
+* C++

 ![images/Capture.JPG](images/Capture.JPG)